-34. In terms of toxicity data, a limited number of articles on mixtures were observed in comparison to those only exploring effects of single compounds.
-The available studies only cover a very limited combination of mycotoxins and the available toxicokinetic data is mainly in livestock species (e.g. pigs and chickens), as well as rats.
-The modelling of TD features of mycotoxin mixtures could not be performed based on the limited number of data available.
-The development of prioritisation criteria for mycotoxin mixtures to be tested was suggested as a further research priority.
-In addition to this, consistent methodologies and harmonised guidelines for generating in vitro and in vivo TK and TD data are needed to provide consistent data for pharmacologically based toxicokinetics and benchmark dose modelling of mycotoxin mixtures.
+39. In terms of toxicity data, a limited number of articles on mixtures were identified in comparison to those exploring effects of only single compounds.
+The available studies cover only a very limited number of combinations of mycotoxins and the available TK data is mainly in livestock species (for example, pigs and chickens), as well as in rats.
+The modelling of TD features of mycotoxin mixtures could not be performed based on the limited data available.

+40. The development of prioritisation criteria for mycotoxin mixtures to be tested was suggested as a further research priority.
+In addition to this, consistent methodologies and harmonised guidance for generating in vitro and in vivo TK and TD data are needed to provide consistent data for pharmacologically based toxicokinetics and benchmark dose modelling of mycotoxin mixtures.
 Current analytical methods should have the capability to detect and analyse real world samples.
 Finally, the utilisation of TK and TD modelling should be further considered and explored.

-35. With reference to the use of biomarkers for exposure assessment purposes; there is a need to derive qualitative and quantitative correlations between the mycotoxin intake from food and from other possible routes of exposure like dermal or inhalation (which may be important to consider as part of occupational hazard assessments; however, it is unclear how realistic it would be to achieve this level of granularity from such a population based study).
+41. With reference to the use of biomarkers for exposure assessment purposes; there is a need to derive qualitative and quantitative correlations between the mycotoxin intake from food and from other possible routes of exposure like dermal or inhalation (which may be important to consider as part of occupational hazard assessments; however, it is unclear how realistic it would be to achieve this level of granularity from such a population-based study).